769270865/TimCoreyCSharpWeeklyChallenge/Documentation/PillReminderAppChallengeReadMe.md

 **Model Folder**

 	Pill
 	Model for Pill with Guid, Name, Quantity to take, Description

 	PillSchedule
 	Model for single pill schedule, with a seperate schedule Guid, pill it for, and a list of Time,Bool tuple for taken record

-   **Persistence Folder**
+   **Model\Persistence**

 		PillReminderIOJson
                 PillReminder persistence function saving and retriving pill, pillSchedule to JSON

 		PillScheduleStorageObject
 		A helper object that reduce complexity of the PillSchedule for the easy IO operation for PillReminderIOJson

 ### Utlitie

 	DateTimeProvider
 		Provide DateTime infomation use C# DateTime

 	DefaultTimer
 		Timer class warp the C# timer